 7 – Notice the Tensions

-Everyone will have a spot in the body (sometimes it’s multiple spots), that unconsciously contracts and tenses when the learning gets challenging (often it is when they doubt themselves and don’t understand the instruction).
-This is a perfect entry point for noticing habitual patterns that aren’t useful and that suck precious energy out of the system.
+Everyone will have a spot in the body (sometimes it’s multiple spots), that unconsciously contracts and tenses when the learning gets challenging (it’s often when they doubt themselves and don’t understand the instruction).
+This is a perfect entry point for noticing habitual patterns that aren’t useful and suck precious energy out of the system.

 This leads beautifully into the next topic which is Breath.

-8 – Avoid Directing their Breath, at the Start
+8 – At the Start, Avoid Directing their Breath

 This might seem counterintuitive in a mind-body culture that always starts out with “take a deep, cleansing breath.”
 When we begin a class with a direction in breath, it mis-attunes a person with their current physiological state.